 I give this reboot a rank of three out of the five reboots.

 The main superheroes of the Terra Obscura universe include Adam the Ape, American the Crusader, Captain Future, Doc Strange, Fighting Spirit, Fighting Yank (I), the Ghost, Grim Reap, Lance Lewis, Space Detective, the Liberator, Magnet, Miss Masque, Mystico and Princess Pantha.
 All the characters are based on characters that Nedor Comics published in the 1940s.
 Moore seems to be taking a break from his more serious works here and just wants to have some fun.
 The Terra Obscura gang is comic book camp at its best/worst.
 I get it.
 I wonder how many younger readers do.
 You have outrageous characters like Adam the Ape side by side with the Space Detective.
-Moore criticizes such juxtapositions in his twilight piece ().
 In particular, Moore mentions the absurdity of putting Sgt.
-Rock side by side with the Legion of Superheroes.
+Rock side by side with the Legion of Superheroes in his article Twilight of the Superheroes.
 Moore makes the material a little darker in that the Terror has been killed by an evil nearly omnipotent machine and the death of major heroes really only becomes acceptable in the eighties with the death of Marvel’s Phoenix and after that becomes almost common place due to market response.
 The death of Superman series is the ultimate example of how market forces drive comic books rather than aesthetic logic.
 The fact that Superman was not actually dead didn’t stop DC from making millions from a line that was moribund even if the character was not.
 All in all characterization is not up to Moore’s usual standards.

-Doc “Tom” Strange is a doppelganger of Tom Strong from another Earth billions of miles away.
+Doc “Tom” Strange from Terra Obscura appears in the adventures of Tom Strong V1 #11.
+Tom Strong from another Earth billions of miles away.
 Doc Strong points out that the adventures of the heroes on Terra Obscura are described in comic books on his Earth.
 Tom Strong shows Doc Strange a comic book with a cover of the actual Nedor Comics source material.
 There is not only a comic book within a comic book but a comic book that points directly to the source material.
 Tom Strong is more of a pulp fiction hero and very similar to Doc Savage.
 Doc Strange is more similar to Superman.
 The two superheroes look alike and the superman version meets the pulp fiction version of itself.